Emotional Regulation in CPTSD Recovery and Why It Matters

 • Hypoarousal (freeze/shutdown): Your system hits the brakes.
 You go numb, foggy, disconnected.

 And here’s the really fun part (sarcasm): many people with CPTSD swing between both states, sometimes within the same hour.
+Recalling a traumatic memory can trigger shifts in arousal, pushing you into hyperarousal or hypoarousal.

 These are patterns your body learned to keep you alive.
 They made perfect sense then.
 They just don’t work so well now.